-The following list describes the general enhancements made to the Configuration Wizard for the current release.
-Portions of this section describe Customer First (CF) incidents that lead to Wizard enhancements.
+The following list describes the general enhancements made to the Configuration Wizard since the last release.
+Where applicable, Customer First (CF) incidents are included.

 - SoftStax is now automatically enabled. - You can now start inetd or individual networking daemons. - The Advanced Inetd Options dialog allows you to select custom inetd.conf file instead of using the Wizard-generated inetd.conf to build the bootfile. - You can now configure multiple Ethernet interfaces in the Configuration Wizard.
 Select the Commit Change button to save changes to an interface. - Check boxes for IPv4 and IPv6 allow you to select which address format(s) you prefer to use for an interface. - An Export Interface Report button has been added in the Interface Configuration dialog, enabling you to save your configuration information to a text file for later reference. - The Wizard will accept IPv4 and IPv6-format addresses for DNS Sever Search Order and gateway addresses. - lan.ml is the IPv6 equivalent of spf.ml; it lists modules to be included in your bootfile.
 All ports have been updated so that the Wizard looks for lan.ml when you include SoftStax support in your boot. - CF 9703: Cannot set two different IP addresses in OS-9 Wizard.
-A new multiple-interface Ethernet card configuration allows you to set multiple IP addresses for one machine. - CF 11654: IP and llbootp update.
+A new multiple-interface Ethernet card configuration allows you to set multiple IP addresses for one machine. - CF 11654: IP and 11bootp update.
 Boots created with the Wizard may now obtain high-level IP address information from information provided to bootp.
-This new feature must be configured in the port's .ini file.

-• CF 12388: The Wizard is hardcoded to look at the.ml files when macros exist.
+This new feature must be configured in the port's .ini file. - CF 12388: The Wizard is hardcoded to look at the .ml files when macros exist.

-The filenames lan.ml, spf.ml, user.ml, bootfile.ml, and system\soft.ml are no longer hardcoded into the Wizard.
+The filenames lan.ml, spf.ml, user.ml, bootfile.ml, and system soft.ml are no longer hardcoded into the Wizard.
 You can define module list filenames and absolute and relative pathnames in your port's .ini file.

 - CF 12790: Use.ini file to initialize network settings.
-A button has been added in the DNS Configuration dialog that allows you to import DNS information from any existing .ini file into the current configuration. - CF 12863: Add pause on/off check box.
+A button has been added in the DNS Configuration dialog that - allows you to import DNS information from any existing .ini file into the current configuration. - CF 12863: Add pause on/off check box.
 A check box has been added to override PAGEPAUSE included in the Define Term/Port dialog. - CF 12918: Add time to the date placed generated files.
-Wizard-generated configuration files now include the time of creation in the file header. - CF 13048: If mbinstall is not checked in, the init string has options -m=2048k.

-The initial parameter string no longer includes mbinstall when it is not selected via Init Options -> SoftStax Setup tab.

-• CF 13550: RomBug in the bootfile check box should also include dbgentry, dbgserv.

-dbgserv and dbgentry will be included in bootfile if the Rombug in bootfile box is checked and no debugger method is selected in the coreboot.

-• CF 13601: Support user parameters that can be applied to any configuration.

-An advanced feature has been added that allows you to append custom parameters to the beginning or ending of any string of initialization parameters automatically generated by the Wizard.
-This feature is available when any initial disk other than User is selected.

-CF 13824: Add more check boxes to SPF Options dialog.
+Wizard-generated configuration files now include the time of creation in the file header. - CF 13048: If mbinstall is not checked in, the init string has options -m=2048k. - The initial parameter string no longer includes mbinstall when it is not selected via Init Options -> SoftStax Setup tab. - CF 13550: RomBug in the bootfile check box should also include dbgentry, dbgserv. - dbgserv and dbgentry will be included in bootfile if the Rombug in bootfile box is checked and no debugger method is selected in the coreboot. - CF 13601: Support user parameters that can be applied to any configuration. - An advanced feature has been added that allows you to append custom parameters to the beginning or ending of any string of initialization parameters automatically generated by the Wizard.
+This feature is available when any initial disk other than "User" is selected. - CF 13824: Add more check boxes to SPF Options dialog.
 The SoftStax Options dialog now contains up to 75 check boxes for modules included in bootfile.
-Options must be configured in port .ini file and lan.ml, spf.ml, or equivalent.
+Options must be configured in port .ini file and lan.ml, spf.ml, or equivalent. - CF 14876: Add cdbval and msginfo to MAUI demos Added cdbval and msginfo to maui.ml for all ARM ports. - CF 14901: Coreboot->Main Configuration needs Compression tab